lifting-bits/mcsema/docs/McsemaWalkthrough.md

 ## Assumptions

 This guide assumes that you are working on a Linux system, have already built and installed a working version of mcsema, and that `mcsema-lift` and `mcsema-disass` are in your execution path.
+We assume that the mcsema repository was cloned into `$MCSEMA_DIR`.

 The guide also assumes that you have working version of IDA Pro, which is required for control flow recovery.